devshadow09/slothbot/README.md

-# shadow.py
+# SlothBot
-shadow.py is an open sourced discord bot made using nextcord python framework
+Slothbot is an open sourced discord bot made using nextcord python framework

-#vision of shadow.py
+#vision of slothbot
-the vision of shadow.py is to make a fun bot , not a bot rigged with management commands. this is because discord has already implemented these features in their app
+the vision of slothbot is to make a fun bot , not a bot rigged with management commands. this is because discord has already implemented these features in their app

 # current features
 the current features are:-